kraison/vivace-graph-v3/README.md

 To get started, please see example.lisp.

+### Announcement, 2018-07-01

+The author is currently on sabattical, and is looking for help maintaining this codebase while he is away (and after he returns).
+There are currently 11 outstanding issues and very little documentation.
+Please let kevin@chatsubolabs.com know if you are interested in helping out.

 ### Announcement, 2016-12-12

 Folks, I recently checked in a few breaking changes to the VG3 repo that